Important factors to consider in residence planning

-New Zealand is one of the world’s most stable and well-governed nations and offers an attractive destination for investment, business and raising a family.
-With a population of approximately 4.5 million people, the country is consistently ranked in the top 10 in terms of protecting investors, starting a business and for ease of doing business.
-Aside from being one of the least densely populated countries in the world, New Zealand also has no gift/estate/wealth tax, no capital gains tax, an extensive tax treaty network and a sound legal system based on English law.
-New Zealand has therefore become an attractive jurisdiction to relocate tax residence for numerous reasons.
-The United Nations ranks New Zealand 9th out of 187 countries on its 2015 Human Development Index.
-Compared to most countries in the world, New Zealand offers a great work-life balance with world-class education and healthcare systems.
+New Zealand is one of the world’s most stable and well-governed nations and is an attractive destination for investment, business, and raising a family.
+The country is consistently ranked in the top 10 in terms of protecting investors, starting a business, and ease of doing business.
+New Zealand also ranked 2nd on Transparency International’s 2018 Corruptions Perception Index for government transparency and lack of corruption.
+Compared to most countries in the world, New Zealand offers a great work-life balance, with world-class education and healthcare systems.

 Applicants can include their spouse and dependent children aged 24 years and younger in their applications.

-- Investments can also be made in equity in New Zealand firms (public or private, including managed funds); registered banks, as well as residential property development(s).
+Investments can also be made in equity in New Zealand firms (public or private, including managed funds), registered banks, and residential property development(s).
 Applicants can nominate a mix of funds and/or assets in which they would like to invest.